-How to Trim Audio for Free [Windows, Online]
+How to Trim Audio for Free on PC

 The ability to trim audio is one of the most needed features and skills when working creatively with sound.
 There are many ways to trim an audio file.
 Sometimes you will need a professional audio editor like Adobe Audition or Pro Tools.